IsaacMakinde/EventsManagerBulma/README.md

 ## Development server

+Run `npm run server` for a dev json server that cannot be run in production.
+Navigate `http://localhost:3000/` where you will see the initial json server page.
+By adding the extension `events` you will be able to view all the events currently in `db.json` and their attributes.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding